Sunday 3 February 2013

 Dressing up to go out

-The sound of my Portuguese family all talking over each other at high volume
+The sound of my Portuguese family all talking over each

 Small group